tyang816/ProtLOCA/README.md

 ### News

 - [2024.08.22] Congratulations!
-Our paper was accepted as a short paper at *IEEE International Conference on Bioinformatics and Biomedicine 2024 (IEEE BIBM 2024)*!
+Our paper was accepted at *IEEE International Conference on Bioinformatics and Biomedicine 2024 (IEEE BIBM 2024)*!

 ### Paper Results